0riginaln0/astra-trails/templating-lua/readme.md

 ]]
 assert(expected == rendered)

--- When the section key value is a list, the block is rendered for each item local list_template = [[
+-- When the section is a list of key-value tables, the block is rendered for each table local list_template = [[
 {{#puskas_award_winners}}
 <b>{{year}} - {{name}}</b>